NLFA 9-MAN TACKLE RULES

 3) SPECIAL TEAMS (Field Goal)

 a.
 The field goal unit may have five (5) players on the line with two (2) ends off the line.
+The backfield will consist of the kicker and the holder only.

-c.
+b.
 The spot of the ball for field goal attempts can be placed about 7 yards behind the line of scrimmage.

 XV.
 LIVE BALL / DEAD BALL